dpursehouse/mongo-gerrit/README.md

 - `query-options`: Optional.
 If specified, overrides the options defined in the global settings.
 - `query-batch-size`: Optional.
 If specified, overrides the value in the global settings.
-This should not be set to a value the exceeds the [query limit] (https://gerrit-documentation.storage.googleapis.com/Documentation/2.12.3/access-control.html#capability_queryLimit) configured on the server.
+This should not be set to a value that exceeds the [query limit] (https://gerrit-documentation.storage.googleapis.com/Documentation/2.12.3/access-control.html#capability_queryLimit) configured on the server.